Harefield United F.C.: History

 Manager Ian Crane left to join A.F.C.
 Hayes in the summer of 2012, and he was replaced by Uxbridge reserve boss Phil Granville.
 However, Granville left in the summer of 2015 to become Hanwell Town's manager and he was replaced by Jason Shaw in May 2015.

-In the 2018-19 season, Jason Shaw led Harefield United to promotion from the Spartan South Midlands League Division One with five games to spare in his fourth season with the club.
+In the 2018–19 season, Jason Shaw led Harefield United to promotion from the Spartan South Midlands League Division One with five games to spare in his fourth season with the club.
 The club went the whole league season unbeaten.

+For season 2022-23 the Hares joined the Combined Counties League playing at Step 5 in the Premier Division North.
+Jason Shaw and his staff left at the end of that season and in September 2024 the Hares appointed Manager Wayne Carter.
+In the following season Carter got them to the payoff final, losing 3-1 away to Bedfont Sports.
+Carter then resigned in June 2025 to take up the management of Harrow Borough.

+In June 2025 United appointed former player Richard Pacquette as player manager.

 Ground

 Harefield United play their games at Preston Park, Breakspear Road North, Harefield UB9 6NE.

 In 2010 the ground won the Steps 5 and 6 National Award for Groundsman of the year.